 Adopting mathematics as an instrument of investigation and communication of scientific research does not negate the problem.
 Maher asserts that mathematics and logic are only "parasitic systems", outgrowths of the processes of natural language.
 He sees natural languages as palimpsets as they bear the imprint of different eras.
 Language surface, its forms and structures, reflects not the present but the past.
 The grammatical system tends to persist indefinitely and will in time cease to symbolize the cultural forms which motivated its existence.
-"Surface structures are handed down from one generation to the next, while the underlying values are subject to revolutionary change" (Maher, 1977, p.
-5).
 It is the decalage between the surface structure and the shifting values that motivated it that creates the metaphor.

 Mathematics is also metaphorical in that it grows out of abstraction.
 There is no pure abstraction as there is no pure perception.

-The equation, the syllogism, all their complex superstructures . . are intrinsically nothing but metaphors.
-The source of those metaphors is figure-ground differentiation of configuration, with abstraction of certain salient features, preceding from other features of the bundle.
-(Maher, p.
+"The equation, the syllogism, all their complex superstructures . . are intrinsically nothing but metaphors.
+The source of those metaphors is figure-ground differentiation of configuration, with abstraction of certain salient features, preceding from other features of the bundle."
+(Maher 1977 p.
 8)